utej8553/BitLab-Demo/README.md

 # BitLab
-This project is a part of organization: https://github.com/ByteWorks24Inc
+This project is a part of the organization: https://github.com/ByteWorks24Inc